JIBINJJOHNY/CakeCravings/README.md

 Embark on this delightful journey with Cake Cravings – where every slice tells a story!

 ---
+### User Stories

+#### First Time Visitor:
+* As a First Time Visitor, I want to easily understand the purpose of the CakeCravings website.
+* As a First Time Visitor, I want to navigate through the website effortlessly to find products and information.
+* As a First Time Visitor, I want to register for an account and discover the benefits of using the website.
+* As a First Time Visitor, I want to find the website valuable and tailored to my shopping needs.
+* As a First Time Visitor, I expect clear error messages during the registration process for quick issue resolution.
+* As a First Time Visitor, I want to explore a comprehensive product list to understand the website's offerings.
+* As a First Time Visitor, I anticipate the option to register using my social media accounts for a quick and seamless registration process (Future feature).
+#### Returning Visitor:
+* As a Returning Visitor, I want to easily log in to my account for a personalized shopping experience.
+* As a Returning Visitor, I want quick access to my order history to track previous purchases.
+* As a Returning Visitor, I expect personalized recommendations based on my previous shopping behavior.
+* As a Returning Visitor, I want to easily update my account information, including shipping details.
+#### Admin/User Management:
+* As an Admin/User Manager, I want to efficiently manage product listings, including adding, editing, and removing items.
+* As an Admin/User Manager, I want to review and manage customer orders with ease.
+* As an Admin/User Manager, I expect to have tools for monitoring and managing user accounts.
+* As an Admin/User Manager, I want the ability to send important notifications or updates to registered users.
+#### Shopper:
+* As a Shopper, I want to easily browse and search for products using intuitive filters.
+* As a Shopper, I want to view detailed product information, including prices, descriptions, and customer reviews.
+* As a Shopper, I expect a secure and user-friendly checkout process.
+* As a Shopper, I want to receive order confirmation emails with detailed information.
+* As a Shopper, I want the option to save items to my wishlist for future consideration.
+#### Technical Improvements:
+* As a Developer, I want the codebase to follow best practices for maintainability and scalability.
+* As a Developer, I want regular updates and security patches to ensure the website's integrity.
+* As a Developer, I want detailed documentation for seamless onboarding and troubleshooting.

 ## UX
 ### User-Focused Design
 #### Eye-Catching Interface: